The Magic of Egypt

 But this was not so 10,000, even 20,000 years ago, due to the many climatic changes which have so radically altered this land of mystery and magic.
 Recently, interest has been re-kindled in Herodotus' descriptions of Lake Tritonis which existed 10,000 years ago in what is now the present-day Sahara desert.
 Ancient sources tell us that this large body of water was over 250 miles in circumference, whilst modern surveys conducted by orbiting satellites have confirmed that an even larger body of water, more akin to an inland sea, may have extended to Egypt's western border 20,000 years ago.
 If this is correct Egypt would have enjoyed a very much wetter and more equable climate than it does today.
 But this subject is outside the scope of this investigation which is primarily concerned with the sciences and arts which flourished in Egypt, and not with its climate or history, though we shall consider the beginnings of its civilisation as we proceed.

-As no investigation of the wonders of ancient Egypt can be considered to be complete without discussing the Magical Arts of the Egyptians, we shall devote our afterword to a brief survey of this subject which, if it shows us nothing else, demonstrates that there is nothing new in the modern fascination with rituals, spells and demons which the vulgar consider constitute the veritable Arcana of Magic.
+As no investigation of the wonders of ancient Egypt can be considered to be complete without discussing the Magical Arts of the Egyptians, we shall devote our afterword to a brief survey of this subject.
+This, if it shows us nothing else, demonstrates that there is nothing new in the modern fascination with rituals, spells and demons which the vulgar consider constitute the veritable Arcana of Magic.

 Meanwhile, ancient Egypt beckons, sending forth its clarion call to those who dwelt in its scented gardens long ago, when they gazed with enraptured eyes upon the Holy Houses of the Gods which once stood like an avenue of torches along the banks of Hapi—the Sacred River.
 O, blessed memories, bittersweet with joys and sorrows, never to be forgotten, which fill the aching heart with longing to return to that Shining Land of the Gods.
 So, let us travel back in time to ancient Khem to see what we may discover about the wondrous civilisation Gerald Massey called 'The Light of the World.'